fatemehaa/DS-ML-Git-Projects/README.md

 - **Heart Disease Research Part II** -
 - **Honey Production** - Linear Regression using a honey production dataset
 - **Limits and Derivatives** -
-- **Transforming Data into Features** -
+- **Predict Credit Card Fraud** - Use Logistic Regression to predict credit card fraud using a synthetic financial database
 - **Tennis Ace** - Linear RegreSsion model with training and test sets to predict the outcome for a tennis player based on their playing habits.
 Single, two, and multiple feature linear regression models.
+- **Transforming Data into Features** -